 - 5. Conformance with Approved Plans.
 The development of the premises shall substantially conform to the approved site plan and elevations contained on file with the Planning Division. - 6.
 Signage Permits.
 A separate building permit shall be required for all signage. - 7.
 Landscape Maintenance.
 Landscaping installed for the project shall be continuously maintained to the reasonable satisfaction of the Director of Community Development.
 If it is determined that the landscaping is not being maintained, the Director of Community Development shall have the authority to require the property owner to bring the landscaping into conformance with the approved landscape plan.
 The continued maintenance of all landscaped areas shall be the responsibility of the developer or any successors in interest. - 8.
+Graffiti.
+All graffiti shall be removed within 24 hours on telecommunication towers, equipment, walls, or other structures. - 9.
+Burrowing Owl Study Submittal.
+A Burrowing Owl Study shall be submitted prior to plan check approval for the grading permit.
+If construction is delayed or suspended for more than 30 days after the survey, the area shall be resurveyed. - 10.
 Water Quality and Drainage.
 Other than stormwater, it is illegal to allow liquids, gels, powders, sediment, fertilizers, landscape debris, and waste from entering the storm drain system or from leaving the property.
 To ensure compliance with this Condition of Approval: a.
 Spills and leaks shall be cleaned up immediately. - b.
 Do not wash, maintain, or repair vehicles onsite. - c.
 Do not hose down parking areas, sidewalks, alleys, or gutters. - d.
 Ensure that all materials and products stored outside are protected from rain. - e.
 Ensure all trash bins are covered at all times.

-9. Materials and Colors.
+11. Materials and Colors.
 The Conditions of Approval specified in this resolution, to the extent specific items, materials, equipment, techniques, finishes or similar matters are specified, shall be deemed satisfied by City staff's prior approval of the use or utilization of an item, material, equipment, finish or technique that City staff determines to be the substantial equivalent of that required by the Conditions of Approval.
 Staff may elect to reject the request to substitute, in which case the real party in interest may appeal, after payment of the regular cost of an appeal, the decision to the Planning Commission for its decision.